 Our Wednesday morning class will be held in the Acton Library of the British Institue of Florence.

-This presentation is entitled “What Did it Mean to be ‘Human’ in the Renaissance?: Human Dignity, Human Potential, and Shaping a Self.”
+This presentation is entitled “What It Mean to be Human in the Renaissance: Human Potential and Shaping a Self.”

 This morning will explore everything “human” and relating to humanity in Renaissance thought.

 The British Institute of Florence is located just a few minutes away on foot from our normal meeting space, The Social Hub.

 Following this presentation and lunch, we will visit the awe-inspiring David of Michelangelo and the nearby San Marco Monastery, site of the first public library in Renaissance Europe.

 The Italian Renaissance was one of the most incredible periods of transformation in the Western world.